heremaps/tin-terrain/docs/Zemlya.md

 }
 ```

-We also need to take care of points lying outside of the raster bounds.
+We also need to take care of points lying outside of the original raster's bounds.
 Those out-of-bounds values are simply treated as `NAN` in the averaging process.

 Then we start with zoom level 1, and use an initial configuration of two triangles formed by the four corner points of the original raster.
 This is the same as in Terra.